volcengine/verl/examples/rollout_correction/README.md

-# Rollout Importance Sampling (IS) Examples
+# Rollout Correction Examples

-This directory contains examples and documentation for using Rollout Importance Sampling to correct distribution mismatch between rollout and training policies.
+This directory contains examples and documentation for using Rollout Correction to address distribution mismatch between rollout and training policies.

 **References:**
 - When Speed Kills Stability: https://yingru.notion.site/When-Speed-Kills-Stability-271211a558b7808d8b12d403fd15edda